-The Raptor Center‘s Wildlife Workshops are geared toward CORE learning requirements for children in grades 3-6, but they are enjoyed by kids from 8 – 99!
-Parents are encouraged to attend and participate – bring the whole family!
+The Raptor Center‘s Wildlife Workshops are geared toward children in grades 3-6, but they are enjoyed by kids from 2 – 99!
+Parents are encouraged to attend and participate.

 The Center’s Florida Wildlife Series focuses on both education and awareness of our environment and wildlife.

 Natures Guardians are what the kids that come to our workshops call themselves.
 Click here for a description of our workshops.
 We offer conservations workshops geared to kids eight years old and up on the third Friday of each month at various parks around Hillsborough County.
 Check our event schedule for details.

 Schedule November 2020 – December 2021 Due to Covid-19 our exact schedule still remains uncertain.
 Once we have determined that everyone is comfortable being around each other again, our normal schedule will resume.
 Also currently Hillsborough County Parks are not even penciling in events yet so our places are TBD.

 December 5 – Natures’ Guardians – 2:00-4:00 At the Center